 2023 SUMMER SCHOOL OF THEOLOGY

 The Calling of the Church in Times of Polarization

-Theme: “The Calling of the Church in Times of Polarization,” which is quite timely in our world today.
+Theme: “The Calling of the Church in Times of Polarization”

 All these instances of polarization affect the church as well.
 The church worldwide and locally is often deeply divided on highly contested issues, as for instance on how one judges about same-sex relationships, gender or migrants.
 There is a great gulf between the so-called ‘main-line’ (or ecumenical) and the so-called ‘evangelicals,’ a gulf which can be experienced within one church community.
 The churches themselves are part of, and internally experiencing, polarization.